 Start a new conversation for new topics.
 This is the single most impactful thing you can do.
 Every message you send gets processed alongside the entire conversation history.
 A conversation that started as a quick question but turned into a 40-message back-and-forth has accumulated thousands of tokens of history.
 Starting fresh wipes that slate clean and keeps your next task lean.

 Match the scope of what you share to the scope of the task.
 For most tasks, uploading a full document is totally fine and often necessary.
 But think twice before giving an agent access to an entire folder of files to make a handful of small edits, or uploading a zip archive when only one file inside it is relevant.
-Large spreadsheets are a common culprit — a multi-megabyte Excel file full of rows with zeros, blanks, or data unrelated to your question can burn through tokens fast.
+Large spreadsheets are a common culprit.
+A multi-megabyte Excel file full of rows with zeros, blanks, or data unrelated to your question can burn through tokens fast.
 If that is the situation, trim it down first: filter to the relevant rows, remove empty columns, and strip out anything the agent does not actually need to see.
 The rule of thumb is to match what you give the agent to the actual difficulty and scope of the task.

 Tips and tricks most people never try